Healy Hall

-Healy Hall is a National Historic Landmark and the flagship building of the main campus of Georgetown University in Washington, D.C.
+Healy Hall is a National Historic Landmark and the flagship building of the main campus of Georgetown University in Washington, D.C., United States.
 Constructed between 1877 and 1879, the hall was designed by Paul J. Pelz and John L. Smithmeyer, both of whom also designed the Thomas Jefferson Building of the Library of Congress.
-The structure was named after Patrick Francis Healy, who was the President of Georgetown University at the time.
+The structure is named after Patrick Francis Healy, who was the President of Georgetown University at the time.

 Healy Hall serves as the main administrative and reception venue of Georgetown, with some portions still being used as classrooms.
 The building includes Riggs Library, one of the few extant cast iron libraries in the nation, as well as the elaborate Gaston Hall.

 History

 Motivation

 In 1873, Patrick Francis Healy became the president of Georgetown University.
 Soon after entering office, he articulated to the Superior General of the Jesuit order, Peter Jan Beckx, his vision of transforming Georgetown from a college into a true university.
 This coincided with prominent Catholics calling for the creation of a great Catholic university in the United States, on par with other large American universities established around this time.
 Healy's transformation involved broadening the school's curriculum and raising the standards of the Law School and School of Medicine.
 Both Healy and the provincial superior of the Jesuits' Maryland Province, Joseph Keller, agreed in 1874 that the school's most pressing need was to expand its physical facilities.

 The two planned for the construction of several new buildings, which would contain classrooms, laboratories, a library, a chapel, and a dormitory for the older students.
 However, Beckx withheld approval of any new construction until Healy could demonstrate that Georgetown had the means to finance such a project.
 As time passed, the initial plan for several new buildings developed into a plan to build one grand building.